Supplementary reporting items

-There were five instances of alleged fraud detected in 2018-19.
-The matters were either investigated, or are in the process of being investigated, and were reported to the appropriate authorities.
+There was one instance of alleged fraud reported in 2019-20.
+The matter is in the process of being investigated and was reported to the appropriate authorities.

-Complaints received from customers are an opportunity to build and maintain customer confidence and trust as well as improve our customer experience performance and operational efficiency.
+Feedback including complaints received from customers are an opportunity for us to build customer confidence and trust as well as improve our customer experience performance and operational efficiency.

-Our comprehensive approach to dealing with complaints includes a focus on first contact resolution with a dedicated team.
+With a comprehensive approach to dealing with complaints, we have a dedicated team focused on first contact resolution.
 Our Customer Advocacy and Resolution team is responsible for investigating and responding to complaints which were not able to be resolved on first contact.

-Together with the Water Services Association of Australia and other Australian water utilities, we are reviewing practices to ensure we are effectively capturing customer complaints to continue to generate valuable insights to improve overall customer experiences.
+Together with the Water Services Association of Australia and other Australian water utilities, we are reviewing practices to ensure we are effectively capturing customer complaints resolved at first contact to continue to generate valuable insights and improve overall customer experiences.

 The most common complaint types relate to water quality, repairs and maintenance of infrastructure in the metropolitan area, and costs incurred for high water consumption.

-When compared to 2017-18, EWOSA complaints have remained consistent, with a slight decrease.
+When compared to 2018-19, EWOSA complaints have trended downwards, with a decrease of five per cent recorded.